 Trent Taylor College Stats via Pro Football Reference

-Both steadily increased their stats every year in college before ultimately posting consecutive 1,000-plus yard seasons, as well as their best TD totals in their senior years.
+Both steadily increased their stats every year in college before ultimately posting consecutive 1,000-plus yard seasons, as well as the best TD totals in their senior years.
 Coincidentally, they also both had a Breakout Age of 20.4.

 Wes Welker Advanced Stats & Metrics Profile

 Physically, both receivers are below 5-10 and weigh between 180-185 pounds.
-They both rank among the worst athletes when it comes to their 40 yard dashes, Speed Scores, Burst Scores and Catch Radii.
-However they both excelled in the same metric: Agility Score.
+They both rank among the worst athletes when it comes to their 40-yard dashes, Speed Scores, Burst Scores, and Catch Radii.
+However, they both excelled in the same metric: Agility Score.
 Wes Welker’s 11.1 (63rd-percentile) score is what we know allowed him to succeed in the NFL.
-He wasn’t the biggest, fastest or strongest wide receiver on the field, but he was agile, which helped him run very clean routes and accumulate yards after the catch.
+He wasn’t the biggest, fastest, or strongest wide receiver on the field, but he was agile, which helped him run very clean routes and accumulate yards after the catch.

 Taylor and Welker may have had similar college careers and workout metrics, but their rookie seasons are when things start to deviate a bit.
 Welker didn’t see 50 targets until year two at age 24.
 He followed that up with 100 targets in his third year before breaking out to the tune of 145 targets and more than 1,100 yards in his fourth season, kicking off a seven-year run of PPR dominance.

 Trent Taylor, in contrast, notched 60 targets as a rookie.
 If he continues to exceed Wes Welker’s production (as he has since college), there’s no reason Trent Taylor can’t log 100-120 targets next season for 800-900 yards and 4-5 TDs.
-Recall that Wes Welker enjoyed the added benefit of playing in a high-octane offense in New England led by future Hall of Fame quarterback Tom Brady, who is known for his quick release, accuracy and winning ways.
+Recall that Wes Welker enjoyed the added benefit of playing in a high-octane offense in New England led by future Hall of Fame quarterback Tom Brady, who is known for his quick release, accuracy, and winning ways.
 Yet those are also the same traits that have been used to describe San Francisco’s new quarterback Jimmy Garappolo, who was Brady’s understudy in New England for nearly four years.
-Jimmy is accurate, he has a very quick release, is also in a high-octane offense and led San Francisco to a 5-0 finish to their season after being traded by New England.
+Jimmy is accurate, he has a very quick release, is also in a high-octane offense, and led San Francisco to a 5-0 finish to their season after being traded by New England.

 Trent Taylor is ostensibly a better version of Wes Welker.
-He was more productive in college (34.1-percent vs 17.4-percent College Dominator Rating), is more agile and athletically gifted, is tied to a great young QB right out of the gate and was able to produce solid numbers in his rookie season.
+He was more productive in college (34.1-percent vs 17.4-percent College Dominator Rating), is more agile and athletically gifted, is tied to a great young QB right out of the gate, and was able to produce solid numbers in his rookie season.
 Currently, the WR depth chart in San Francisco appears ripe for ascendance.
 Pierre Garcon will be 32 next season and coming off a season-ending neck injury.
-Speedster Marquise Goodwin also saw a mini-breakout in 2016, but isn’t much of a red zone threat.
+Speedster Marquise Goodwin also saw a mini-breakout in 2016 but isn’t much of a red-zone threat.
 San Francisco lacks a true No. 1 WR to compete with Taylor for targets.
 Assuming Taylor continues to improve and mirror Wes Welker’s career arc, next year could be the start of a very long and fruitful career as a top PPR wide receiver.
 With “rookie fever” beginning to ramp up, Taylor can be had for a mid-2nd round rookie pick or less in most dynasty leagues at the moment.
 Log in to your league right now and send out a trade offer for Trent Taylor.
-By this time next year you’ll be glad you did.
+By this time next year, you’ll be glad you did.